m1geo/octolux/README.md

 ## Installation

 You'll need Ruby - at least 2.3 should be fine, which can be found in all good Linux distributions.

-Git is installed here too so you can clone the repository.
+This apt-get command also installs the Ruby development headers and a compiler so Ruby can build extensions as part of installing dependencies:

 ```
-sudo apt-get install ruby ruby-bundler git
+sudo apt-get install ruby ruby-dev ruby-bundler git build-essential
 ```

 Clone this repository to your machine: